-If you have just scanned the outlines, you will need to fill the colour in – you can do this in Photoshop or any photo editing programme before adding them to your manuscript.
+If you have just scanned the outlines, you will need to fill the color in – you can do this in Photoshop or any photo editing program before adding them to your manuscript.

 Options 2 & 3 – Drawing using an iPad/Tablet or USB drawing tablet

 a) Ipad Pro (any) + Apple Pencil + Procreate App

 Below I have run through these three options which are all at different price points, ‘a’ being most expensive and ‘c’ being most affordable.
 They will offer different levels of design capability but essentially you will accomplish the same thing; digital illustrations for your book (and tracing!)